 The archbishop takes notice, turns to the bishop and says, “Look, who thinks he’s nobody!”

 False humility fails all spiritual tests.
 There’s no room for exhibitionism and vanity on the divine path.

 Guru Nanak differentiates most beautifully between false external humility versus true inner humility.
 I quote:

 miṭhatu nīvī nānakā guṇa caṃgiāīā tatu ॥ sabhu ko nivai āpa kau para kau nivai na koi ॥ dhari tārājū tolīai nivai su gaurā hoi ॥ aparādhī dūṇā nivai jo haṃtā miragāhi ॥ sīsi nivāiai kiā thīai jā ridai kusudhe jāhi ॥1॥ (Sri Guru Granth Sahib, Pg 470, Salok mėhlā 1.)
 Sweetness and humility, O Nanak, are the essence of virtue and goodness.
 Everyone bows down to himself; no one bows down to another.
 When you weigh it on the scale, the heavier side is always lower.
 The sinner, like the deer hunter, bows down twice as much.
 But what can be achieved by bowing the head, when the heart is impure? ॥1॥

-The tree laden with fruits is always a bit bent.
+The tree laden with fruit is always a bit bent.
 Not because of any burden but because it has something to offer.
-Humility of conduct and speech take you closer to God.
-The more you have to offer, the humbler you are naturally.
+The humility of conduct and speech takes you closer to God.
+The more you have to offer, the more humble you are naturally.
 In the same storm where mighty winds fell giant trees, the humble blades of grass dance and sway unharmed.